Huskies vs. Gaels: Second Round Betting Trends, Record ATS, Home/Road Splits

 Additional UConn vs Saint Mary's (CA) Insights & Trends

-- UConn has an 8-2 record against the spread while finishing 8-2 overall over its past 10 contests.
+- UConn is 8-2 against the spread and 8-2 overall over its past 10 games.

-- In their past 10 games, the Huskies have gone over the total four times.
+- The Huskies have gone over the total in four of their past 10 games.

 - The Gaels' 71.1 points per game are 6.1 more points than the 65 the Huskies allow to opponents.